xutopia/pet-engineering-challenge/README.md

 The use of a count-min sketch seemed promising, but my implementation resulted in double the heap usage (around 85MB) compared to the bloom filter solution.
 The run-time of using a count-min sketch also increased on average by 1 second, relative to the run-time of the bloom filter solution.

+## Next Steps

+Another probabilistic approach to this problem could be:
+1) Iterate over each list in the file
+2) create a map to determine how many times a name appear in the lists
+3) Using some reference (ie. brute force solution), and a subset of the names map, create pairs of names from the mapping and use a variation of gradient descent to tweak and determine coefficients that will lead to the solution set

+Time complexity = O(M*N) or O(N^2) (M = the number of lists in the input, N = average number of doctors per list) Space complexity = O(K) (K = unique doctor names among the lists)

 ## Authors